 The 4DN program has generated a variety of tools and resources so scientists can continue to learn about the importance of nuclear organization.
 Program deliverables currently available through the public 4DN Portal include nearly 2000 datasets from hundreds of experiments, 52 software packages and 23 protocols and reagents for researchers to use.

 The first phase of the 4DN program was very successful. but there is still a need to deliver data and tools to the broader biomedical research community to address the role of nuclear organization in health and disease.
-A second stage of funding for the 4DN program will start in 2020 and will focus on the following initiatives:
+A second stage of funding for the 4DN program has recently started and will focus on the following initiatives: